The Doomsday Machine (Star Trek: The Original Series): Plot

 Lt.
 Sulu reports that the shuttlecraft explosion has reduced the planet killer's power output by a small amount.
 Realizing that this may have been Decker's intention, and hoping that a starship would do much more damage, Kirk comes up with a plan to explode Constellation inside the planet killer.
-Over Spock's objections, Kirk insists on piloting the damaged starship himself, and Scott rigs the impulse engines to explode with a thirty-second delay before detonation, warning his captain that once the timer is enabled, there is no way to abort it.
+Over Spock's objections, Kirk insists on piloting the damaged starship himself, and Scott rigs the impulse engines to explode with a 30-second delay before detonation, warning his captain that once the timer is enabled, no way remains to abort it.

 With the rest of the boarding party transported back to Enterprise, Kirk aims Constellation at the maw of the planet killer, triggers the timer, and orders Enterprise to beam him aboard.
 The transporter malfunctions, and Scott races to set it right with advice from Spock.
-With virtually no time to spare, Kirk is safely beamed aboard Enterprise as Constellation explodes inside the planet killer, destroying its power system and leaving it dead in space, its threat ended.
-Kirk and Spock speculate there could be other doomsday machines out there.
+With virtually no time to spare, Kirk is safely beamed aboard Enterprise as Constellation explodes inside the planet killer, destroying the machine's power system and leaving it permanently dead in space.
+As the Enterprise departs, Kirk and Spock speculate that other doomsday machines could be out there.

 Production

 Episode writer Norman Spinrad based the script on a novelette "The Planet Eater" that had been rejected by a number of publishers.
-He revived the idea when he had a chance to pitch it to Executive Producer Gene Roddenberry.
+He revived the idea when he had a chance to pitch it to executive producer Gene Roddenberry.
 "I did 'The Doomsday Machine' fast," he recalled.
 Spinrad had written the script with actor Robert Ryan in mind to play Commodore Decker, but Ryan was unavailable, owing to prior commitments.

 Some sources hold that the episode was influenced by Fred Saberhagen's Berserker series, which features robotic killing machines built as a doomsday device by a now-vanished race to wipe out their rivals.
-However, author Norman Spinrad denies the influence: "I wasn't conscious of the Saberhagen stuff when I was doing this, but I was certainly conscious of Moby Dick.
+Author Norman Spinrad, though, denies the influence: "I wasn't conscious of the Saberhagen stuff when I was doing this, but I was certainly conscious of Moby-Dick.
 And, actually, my unpublished novelette, which was the genesis of "The Doomsday Machine", was written before the Saberhagen stuff."
-Non-canon Star Trek media refer to the device as a Berserker.
+Non-canonical Star Trek media refer to the device as a Berserker.